Anxiety’s like a rocking chair. It gives you something to do, but it doesn’t get you very far.

 Keep the focus strong and imagine all problems which arise being overcome and defeated, whether you genuinely feel confident about the situation or not.

 Trying to force relaxation is rather like pointing the barrel of a gun at your head.
 It just causes extra anxiety and frustration.
-Changing anxious behavioural patterns takes time and the key to managing this is patience.
-With the right techniques however you can begin to notice a reduction in anxiety levels within a relatively short period of time.
+Changing anxious behavioral patterns takes time and the key to managing this is patience.
+With the right techniques however, you can begin to notice a reduction in anxiety levels within a relatively short period of time.

 Being relaxed is a state of mind which requires continual reinforcement in the initial stages.
 The more you can find moments of peace and tranquillity within the storm of an anxiety disorder, the longer and more frequent you can make these moments last as time goes by.

 Take each day as it comes and focus on increasing the ripples of relaxation just a little bit more.
 Worrying about being anxiety-free by a certain date or timeframe will inhibit any progress.

 Include these 5 techniques and philosophies into your own life over the next week or two and see if you notice a difference in general mood.
 I’m pretty sure you will.

 What are some of your personal philosophies for reducing anxiety, stress, and tension in your life?